codecrafters-io/build-your-own-shell/stage_descriptions/quoting-06-qj0.md

 - Your parser must correctly interpret the quotes to form the executable name (e.g., from `"my 'program'"` to `my 'program'`).
 - Your shell must search for the unquoted program name in the `PATH` directories.
-- Upon finding the executable, your shell must spawn the process, passing any other tokens as arguments.
+- Upon finding the executable, your shell must spawn the process and pass any other tokens as arguments.

 ### Tests